Saviru/Animated-Profile-Banner-Generator/README.md

 - Some old browsers may not render SVG animations correctly.
 - There is only one banner style available currently.
 - Only supports dark mode.
+- You need to manually set width as 100% in markdown using `width=100%`.

 *These issues will be addressed in future updates.